ChadSexington/Assassination/README.md

 ###TODO
 ------------------
+**STATUS**
+- Just changed the palyer -> assignment association to has_one from has_many.
+Need to mul this over and think what would be best.

 - Finish mailers
   - html templates need to be completed
   - New assignment emails will have to generate a 'card' type thing.